Ed Wood

 As Publishing Director at Little, Brown, I published crime, thriller and book club bestsellers including Mark Billingham, Chris Brookmyre, Carl Hiaasen, Keith Stuart, Jessica Fellowes, Patricia Highsmith, and international megabrands Tom Clancy and Clive Cussler.
 I published numerous Sunday Times and digital bestsellers, including at number one.
 Among various awards, my titles won the Theakstons Old Peculier Crime Novel of the Year, various CWA Daggers, and the McIlvanney Prize.
 And in my second role as Little, Brown IP Director, I worked with authors on original concepts that became huge rights sales hits and international bestsellers.
 I like to work in creative partnership with authors to fulfil their vision – and then help them reach the biggest readership possible.

-I’m a sucker for psychological thrillers where nothing is what it seems and there’s a unique idea behind the story – think Gillian McAllistar’s Wrong Place Wrong Time, Frieda McFadden’s The Housemaid or that out-and-out classic, Gone Girl.
+I’m a sucker for thrillers generally.
+Psychological thrillers where nothing is what it seems and there’s a unique idea behind the story – think Gillian McAllistar’s Wrong Place Wrong Time, Frieda McFadden’s The Housemaid or Lisa Jewell’s None of This Is True.

-Then there are the groundbreaking thrillers where the mystery is a game played with the reader and genres are blurred: think Catriona Ward’s The Last House on Needless Street, Stuart Turton’s The Seven Deaths of Evelyn Hardcastle, or Alex Pavesi’s Eight Detectives – delicious, dark and clever.
+Or Groundbreaking thrillers where the mystery is a game played with the reader and genres are blurred: think The Kellerby Code by Jonny Sweet, Stuart Turton’s The Seven Deaths of Evelyn Hardcastle, or Alex Pavesi’s Eight Detectives.
+Either way, I want to see a clever concept paired with characters to care about.